Links can significantly impact your search performance — for better or worse.

 To be safe, aim for contextual links — i.e., links from within the content.
 Contextual links that point to your web page like the one below are good links, and will positively influence your search performance:

 Google has evolved as a search engine company.
-Its recent algorithm changes are upgrades that provide better search results to users, based on context as well as content.
+Its recent algorithm changes are upgrades that provide better search results to users, based on context as well as the content.

 When search engines crawl web pages, they identify links and consider the text around the link.